STISIG/stisig.github.io/_posts/design/2020-12-20-social-media-work.md

 teaser: "Social media and electronic communication has been a sirens call for computer and information scientists since 9-11.
 What has been attempted and how successful has it been?"
 breadcrumb: true
 tags:
+    - social media
+    - crisis informatics
-    - social media, crisis informatics, needles in haystacks
+    - needles in haystacks
 categories:
     - crisis informatics
+    - paper review
 image:
     thumb: /images/blog/20201220-smincrisis.png
     title: /images/blog/20201220-smincrisis.png